-- It’s just good content – It’s no secret that brands are producing more content, and looking for new ways to connect with their audiences as part of an ever-broadening content strategy.
+- It’s just good content – It’s no secret that brands are producing more content, and looking for new ways to connect with their audiences as part of an ever-broadening content marketing strategy.
 Podcasting just happens to be the perfect addition to a content strategy, especially as it’s reach increases, and the intimate nature of the connection between consumer and medium continues.

-- Flesh it out – You create a great podcast or series of and then you have a big, big asset.
+- Flesh it out – You create a great podcast or series and then you have a big, big asset.
 5, 10 or 20 minutes of audio which can then be transcribed easily into a series of blogs or broken up even further to be tweets for social.
 Not to mention, you can share that audio across all owned channels.

 - It’s a bit natural – You can make your ad sound less like an ad.
 Including your service or product and offer can be as simple and raw as a mention from the podcast speaker.
 The audience typically has a strong affinity with them, so if they naturally mention your product, your ad can be completely integrated into the episode with a level of authenticity which can be difficult to obtain through other mediums.
+Your brand improves, immensely.